The BJP Delhi unit on Wednesday said the ruling AAP was showing signs of frustration after the exposure of "scams" in the Arvind Kejriwal government.

 The power subsidy scheme is a political flagship scheme of the Kejriwal government, and with the exposure of a "scam" in this scheme, the AAP's mask of honesty has been peeled off, Kapoor said.

-The LG has directed the chief secretary of Delhi to conduct an enquiry into alleged irregularities in the power subsidy scheme of the Kejriwal government and submit a report in a week.
+The LG has directed the chief secretary of Delhi to conduct an inquiry into alleged irregularities in the power subsidy scheme of the Kejriwal government and submit a report in a week.

 The AAP has "misused" the governance opportunity given by the people to "mint money for political expansion" and the exposure of its "scams" has ensured that the party will face total rejection in poll-bound Gujarat and Himachal Pradesh, he added.